Requirements Settings

 Types

 System Engineers often use types to classify/group requirements based on their common features.
-To integrate this feature, the “Types” were introduced in Valispace.
-The types set as default are Functional, System and Performance.
+To integrate this feature, the “Types” were introduced in the Requirements and Systems Portal.
+The default types are Functional, System and Performance.
 Users can add other types based on their use cases.
 To add new types, click on the ”+”, add their states and create them.